Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 This is a huge reason why Facebook remarketing works and display remarketing doesn’t.

-On Facebook, users will see your ads directly within the news feed, like this:
+On Facebook, users will see your ads directly within their news feeds, like this:

-To combat the large amounts of ads, people have started implementing ad blockers.
-Currently, the use of ad blocking technology is quickly on the rise:
+To combat this large amount of ads, people have started implementing ad blockers.
+Currently, the use of ad blocking technology is on the rise.

-PageFair found that the main reasons why people block ads have to do with security, interruption, and simply seeing too many ads:
+Some of the main reasons why people block ads have to do with interruption and simply seeing too many ads: